 Operational Issues

 There was no mention of O&M contracts.
 What is the status of O&M services, who performs these, and are there any contracts?
 What are the provisions for cancellation of the O&M agreements?
 O&M is currently performed by an Enron affiliate, OEC.
 We anticipate that many potential purchasers will also be operators.
-We anticpate cancelling the O&M contract coincident with the closing of the sale, with any fees to be managed by the seller, not the buyer.
+We anticipate canceling the O&M contract coincident with the closing of the sale, with any fees to be managed by the seller, not the buyer.
 OEC will entertain O&M proposals to continue as operator if desired.

 Are there any disputes outstanding for any of these sites?
 Any judgements against the LLC's?
 No.

 What is the term of the OEM warranties?
 When do they expire?
 The term of the warranties is 12 months from commercial operations date.
-COD is approximately June/July for both Lincoln and Whettaland.
+COD is approximately June/July for both Lincoln and Wheatland.

 Which peakers have been operated or dispatched commercially subsequent to achieving commercial status in June 2000?
 Both Wheatland and Lincoln have operated since achieving commercial status.